robertsean1995/BAWKP/README.md

 The separation here is deliberate.
 The structured parser owns structure.
 AWK owns record-level meaning.
 Bash orchestrates the flow.
 No layer pretends to understand data it cannot reliably interpret.
 And Bash was chosen *because* of how close it works with command-line utilities in Unix, so use them.

-## 3d State Ownership and Data Flow Boundaries
+## 3d State Authority and Ownership

-## 3e Failure Modes Prevented by Enforced Separation
+## 3e Failure Modes and Boundary Violations

 # 4 Structure, Syntax, and Semantics